 CSE and CCE can affect both males and females and can include children who have been moved (trafficked) for the purpose of exploitation.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
-The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organized abuse.
+The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
-Victims can be exploited even when activity appears consensual and it should be noted not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.
+Victims can be exploited even when activity appears consensual and it should be noted - exploitation, as well as being physical, can be facilitated and/or take place online.